-Most of the time, cats stick the landing but cats, like all things, aren’t perfect.
-They also have “oh crap” moments leading to face plants on the ground, or a face first collision into the TV screen.
-Luckily for cats, their body’s reflexively correct their course so that- if all goes to plan- their feet are in position to hit first.
+Most of the time, cats stick the landing but they still aren’t perfect.
+They also have “oh crap” moments leading to face plants on the ground, or a face-first collision into the TV screen.
+Luckily for cats, their bodies reflexively correct their course so that- if all goes to plan- their feet are in position to hit the ground first.

 If you’re ever lucky enough to watch a cat fall in slow motion, you’ll see that this corrective action begins the as soon as they begin to descend.